 As these thoughts flow through your mind, consider that they have been carefully crafted by Oprah’s marketing team over many years to create a consistent brand image of her in your mind.

 After all, what is a brand but a harmonious series of images, thoughts, and beliefs about a person, business or product?

 We often talk about creating a strong, consistent brand for your business or product.

 What if the “product” you’re selling is you?
-Can you create a personal brand as strong as Oprah’s?
+Can you stand out with a personal brand that’s as strong as Oprah’s?

 Of course you can!